ChristopherDavisUCI/UCI-Math-10-W22/_sources/Proj/ExtraTopics.md

 Browse [Kaggle](www.kaggle.com).
 Go to a competition or dataset you find interesting, and then click on the *Code* tab near the top.
 You will reach a page like this one about [Fashion-MNIST](https://www.kaggle.com/zalando-research/fashionmnist/code).
 You can browse through the Kaggle notebooks for ideas.

+## pandas groupby

+A very useful tool in Math 10, which unfortunately we did not cover this quarter, is `groupby`, which gives a way to break a DataFrame up into different groups.
+Here are examples from the pandas [user guide](https://pandas.pydata.org/pandas-docs/stable/user_guide/groupby.html).

 ## pandas styler

 ![pandas styler](../images/styler.png)